SCRT-HQ/VaporShell/README.md

 - [License](#license)

 ## Features
-- __built from AWS's CFN spec sheet:__ 100% coverage of all available CloudFormation resource and property types
+- __built from AWS's CloudFormation spec sheet:__ 100% coverage of all available resource and property types
 - __runs on any OS:__ developed and tested in Windows, Ubuntu, and macOS on PowerShell v3-6
 - __validates everything:__ built to make resulting templates reliable by leveraging parameter validation built into PowerShell
 - __goes turbo:__ package and deploy your templates **fast** with one command; `vsl vaporize`